 With a larger down payment, not only can you save on interest, but you also end up with a smaller loan, so your monthly payments are likely to be smaller.

 Don’t forget to shop around for the best deal on your RV loan.
 Check out both new and used RVs.
 Get quotes from two or three lenders before making your decision.
-You can also use a loan calculator to compare interest rates, terms, and fees.
+You can also use a loan calculator to compare interest rates, loan term, and fees.
 Then, choose the RV loan that works best for your situation.

 Types of RVs and Motorhomes